-- o compressedNAME Object that describes the name with two optional values: "isCompressed" (with a value of 0 for no and 1 for yes) and "length" (with an integer giving the length in the message) - o TYPE Integer whose value is 0 to 65535 - o TYPEname String whose value is from the IANA RR TYPEs registry, or that has the format in [RFC3597]; this is case-sensitive, so "AAAA" not "aaaa" - o CLASS Integer whose value is 0 to 65535 - o CLASSname String whose value is "IN", "CH", "HS", or has the format in [RFC3597] - o TTL Integer whose value is 0 to 4294967295 - o RDLENGTH Integer whose value is 0 to 65535.
-Applications using this format are unlikely to use this value directly, and instead calculate the value from the RDATA. - o RDATA String of the octets of the RDATA field of the resource record.
-This will most likely be given as RDATAHEX or RDATAB64, not as an ASCII string with \DDD encoding.
-(This format does not have a way of expressing RDATA by the fields for each DNS record type.
-Instead, it assumes that a processor of these records probably already knows how to split up an RDATA using master file format.) - o rrSet List of objects which have RDLENGTH and RDATA members.
+- o NAME String of the NAME field of the resource record; see Section 2.6 for a description of the contents - o compressedNAME Object that describes the name with two optional values: "isCompressed" (with a value of 0 for no and 1 for yes) and "length" (with an integer giving the length in the message) - o TYPE Integer whose value is 0 to 65535 - o TYPEname String whose value is from the IANA RR TYPEs registry, or that has the format in [RFC3597]; this is case-sensitive, so "AAAA" not "aaaa" - o CLASS Integer whose value is 0 to 65535 - o CLASSname String whose value is "IN", "CH", "HS", or has the format in [RFC3597] - o TTL Integer whose value is 0 to 4294967295 - RDLENGTH Integer whose value is 0 to 65535.
+Applications using this format are unlikely to use this value directly, and instead calculate the value from the RDATA. - RDATAHEX Hex-encoded string (base16 encoding described in [RFC4648]) of the octets of the RDATA field of the resource record.
+The data in some common RDATA fields are also described in their own members; see Section 2.3. - o rrSet List of objects which have RDLENGTH and RDATA members.